TechWatching/techwatching.dev/input/posts/when-pulumi-met-nuke.md

 };
 ```

 You might notice that we use the `Output.CreateSecret` method to create outputs for our publishing credentials.
-The aim is to tell Pulumi to treat these values as secrets what it will do by encrypting them in the state file for extra protection (that is not something Terraform does by the way).
+The aim is to tell Pulumi to treat these values as secrets, and that's what it will do by encrypting them in the state file for extra protection (that is not something Terraform does by the way).

 ### Implementing the Provision Infrastructure step